-NOTE: In accordance with Section 80 of the Local Government Act 1989 for each meeting that a Councillor is in attenditions in Assembly of Councillors record must be completed and tabled at the rest reaction in Council Meeting.
+NOTE: In accordance with Section 80 of the Local Government Act 1969 for each meeting that a Councillor is in attendance an Assembly of Councillors record must be completed and tabled at the next practicable Council Meeting

 No. Item Responsible Person Timeframe

 4. Matters arising from previous meeting

-List the item and action agreed and assign any follow up actions and expected timeframes 1.
-Item Heading Action(s): 2.
-Item Heading Action(s): •

-5. Items for Consideration

-List the item and action agreed as per agenda and assign any follow up actions and expected timeframes 1.
-Item Heading Action(s): 2.
-Item Heading Action(s): 3.
+List the item and action agreed and assign any follow up actions and expected timeframes

 Item Heading Action(s):

+•

+2. Item Heading Action(s):

+•

+6. Items for Consideration

+List the item and action agreed as per agenda and assign any follow up actions and expected timeframes

+Item Heading Action(s):

+•

+2. Item Heading Action(s):

+•

+3. Item Heading Action(s):

-Terms of Reference - adopted
+Terms of Reference - adopted Kinsen DOWNAY Y